kwikius/pqs/README.md

 #### Installation

-All that is required is to [download the zip file](https://github.com/kwikius/pqs/archive/master.zip) , unzip it, head to the pqs-master directory and type `run_test.sh` .
+All that is required is to [download the zip file](https://github.com/kwikius/pqs/archive/master.zip) , unzip it, head to the pqs-master directory and type `run_tests.sh` .
 The examples and test should then run

 Please See [the PQS Wiki](https://github.com/kwikius/pqs/wiki) for detailed documentation.